espinr/activioty/docs/checkpoints/bluetooth-keypad-python/README.md

 # Checkpoint: Bluetooth Keypad on Rasperry Pi

-This solution for a checkpoint is an cheap option to implement another type of checkpoint.
+This is a cheap option to implement an Activ-IoTy compatible checkpoint.

 Athletics events are usually controlled by officials with different roles such as: judges, timekeepers and starters.
 Other competitions must rely on officials with other roles, even volunteers or marshals.
 This solution enables officials and volunteers to register athletes at checkpoints using a simple physical keypad to type athlete's bib numbers.